dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1268: Wealthy individuals should contribute to communal welfare.
+### T1268: Wealth and influence should benefit communities.

 |Support|
 |---|